Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Related Works

-In our work, we focus on normalizing flow models.
-They are a class of generative models that aims to estimate a tractable density of the data.
-Other popular approaches in this domain include fully visible belief networks like NADE \cite{uria2016neural}, MADE \cite{kumar2016ask}, PixelCNN, PixelRNN \cite{oord2016pixel, van2016conditional} and WaveNet \cite{oord2016wavenet}.
-Normalizing Flows \cite{rezende2015variational} fall under the category broadly known as change of variable models, which employ the theorem to transform a simple parameterizable base distribution into some complex approximation of the posterior distribution.
-In contrast to GANs and VAEs, normalizing flows are an attractive class due to their ability to obtain tractable density estimates.
-Prominent normalizing flow models include Non-Linear Independent Components Estimation (NICE) \cite{dinh2014nice}, real non-volume preserving (real NVP) flow \cite{dinh2016density}, inverse autoregressive flow (IAF) \cite{kingma2016improved}, masked autoregressive flow (MAF) \cite{papamakarios2017masked}, and Glow \cite{kingma2018glow}.

-Flow++ \cite{ho2019flow++} suggests technical and implementation tweaks for designing powerful normalizing flow models.
-One of the suggestions is to use Self Attention in the affine coupling layers of models such as real NVP \cite{dinh2016density}.
-However, the model only provides attention to a slice of the image or feature space at any given step instead of the whole image.
-Hence, while using Self Attention in a part of the input improves the performance marginally, we provide a way to incorporate Self Attention into normalizing flows in such a way that the attention is applied to the whole image and feature spaces at once instead of just a slice, thereby improving the performance of the normalizing flow models by a greater margin.
+\textbf{Normalizing Flows}.
+Normalizing flow models estimate the density of data and are part of the change of variable models category.
+Unlike GANs and VAEs, normalizing flows can obtain tractable density estimates.
+Popular normalizing flow models include NICE \cite{dinh2014nice}, Real NVP \cite{dinh2016density}, IAF \cite{kingma2016improved}, MAF \cite{papamakarios2017masked}, and Glow \cite{kingma2018glow}.
+Recent methods like VFlow \cite{chen2020vflow} or ANF\cite{huang2020augmented} add additional dimensionalities to the data for better training and model expressivity.
+DenseFlow \cite[text]{grcic2021densely} proposes augmentation in the latent representation.
+Other approaches for generative modeling include NADE \cite{uria2016neural}, MADE \cite{kumar2016ask}, PixelCNN, PixelRNN \cite{oord2016pixel} and WaveNet \cite{oord2016wavenet}.The Flow++ \cite{ho2019flow++} model suggests implementing Self Attention in affine coupling layers of models such as real NVP \cite{dinh2016density}, but only provides attention to a slice of the image or feature space.
+This work proposes a method to incorporate Self Attention into normalizing flows in a way that attention is applied to the whole image and feature spaces, resulting in a greater improvement in performance.